dustin-nguyen/kg_dustin-nguyen_2021/README.md

-Scratch commmit: \n
+Scratch commmit:
     + create algorithm for this problem
     + doesn't pass all testcase()
     + doesn't have input from terminal
     + doesn't have comment.

 Final commit:
 + change file name from Main to kg_interview
     + add comments
     + add parse from terminal
     + pass all testcase()